YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 ## The OCanren exercises

+The helpful expectation is not to understand OCanren in a strict axiomatic manner, but rather like drawing a converging spiral: you first know what the components are, and what are their layout, and then go deeper into each component.

+The [tree](tree) sample served as my frst exposure to OCanren programming.
+I dashed ahead through it to have a feel of the various language constructs, and I had to accept the fact that sometimes I was just typing the code without knowing for sure what they do.
+The impression was that there are some perculiariies related to how oe should define a custom type, and there are boilerplate pieces for injecting and projecting data which sandwitches the actual relational programming in between.

 OCanren inherits much terminology from miniKanren, such as reification (replacing logical variables by terms of the host language),